Best practices for using SAML as an authentication scheme for single-sign on

 - Always enable SSL for Splunk Web.
 This ensures that all communications between your browser, your Splunk platform instance, and your identity provider (IdP) are secure.

-- Enable authentication request signing to make sure that all SAML responses, for example AQR, assertions, and logout responses, are signed.
+- Enable authentication request signing to ensure that all SAML responses, for example Attribute Query Requests (AQR), assertions, and logout responses, are encrypted.

-- For your SAML responses, use a certificate chain instead of self-signed certificates.
+- For SAML responses from your IdP, use an SSL certificate chain, rather than a group of self-signed certificates.

-- Use Post and Redirect binding for SAML responses sent to the Splunk platform by the IdP.
-With redirect binding, the Splunk platform verifies the SAML response against the leaf certificate on disk.
-The Splunk platform does not perform CRL validation during response verification.
+- Configure your identity provider (IdP) to use HTTP POST or redirect binding for SAML responses that the IdP sends to the Splunk platform.
+With redirect binding active, the Splunk platform verifies the SAML response against the end-entity, or leaf, certificate that you installed on the instance.
+The Splunk platform does not perform certificate revocation list (CRL) validation during response verification.

-- Make sure that none of your certificates are expired or revoked.
+- Make sure that all of your certificates are valid, and have not expired or been revoked.

-blacklistedUsers = <Comma-separated list of user names from the response that should be blacklisted by the Splunk platform.>
+excludedUsers = <comma-separated list of user names from the response that the Splunk platform is to exclude>

-- Set blacklist of untrusted users that are in control of IdP group names.
-For example, you can limit access by specifying that Splunk roles such as admin and power are added to auto-mapped rules section.
+- Set a list of non-trusted users that are in control of IdP group names.
+For example, you can limit access by specifying that Splunk roles such as

-blacklistedUsers = <Comma-separated list of user names from the IDP response that should be blacklisted by the Splunk platform.>
+excludedUsers = <Comma-separated list of user names from the IDP response that the Splunk platform is to exclude>

 - The Splunk platform supports auto-mapped roles by default.
-If Splunk roles are returned in an assertion, the Splunk platform uses them.
+If the IdP returns Splunk roles in an assertion, the Splunk platform uses them.
 To turn off auto-mapping for roles, add the list of roles to the

 - Do not assign the